kampersanda/rcomp/README.md

 ## Limitations

 - An input text must NOT contain the `0x00` character because it is used as a special end marker.
 - In the current version, class `GroupedFIndex` resorts to static global variables.
-Please do NOT create multiple instances of `glfig_serialized` in a single process.
+Please do NOT create multiple instances of `glfig_serialized`.

 ## Sample usage